African Court on Human and Peoples Rights

 13 November 2024

-Mandatory death penalty and hanging violate the Charter’s rights to life and dignity; fair-trial claim dismissed.
+Default judgment: mandatory death penalty and hanging violate rights to life and dignity; remedial repeal and resentencing ordered.

 13 November 2024